Rafsan0Z/MKS22X-FinalProject/README.md

 ## May 31st Friday ---------------

+Kenson: Enemies now may die after more than one bullet, and can have variable attack behavior with a new field.

 Rafsan: I completed a basic user controls system.
 I am yet to make the system customizable and incorperate it with the main code.
 Removed arrows from Custom Controls and replaced it with words (LEFT for left key instead of a left arrow shape)

 ## June 1st Saturday -------------